Skip to main content

 • Equity (Options and Restricted Stock Units)

-• On-Site Gym & Personal Training
+• On-Site Gym

-• Lunch delivered onsite daily
+• Lunch delivered onsite daily with stipend

 Delivering for patients & community

-2023 Rare Disease Day at Dyne
+2026 Rare Disease Day Event at Dyne

-We have Phase 1/2 global, placebo-controlled clinical trials ongoing for our product candidate in DM1, DYNE-101, which we refer to as our “ACHIEVE” clinical trial and our product candidate for exon 51 in DMD, DYNE-251, which we refer to as our “DELIVER” clinical trial.
-For more information on ACHIEVE and DELIVER clinical trials, please visit here.
 Our trials are performed in accordance with the highest standards, including the International Conference on Harmonisation (ICH) Good Clinical Practice guidelines.
 Clinical trials and related protocols and patient informed consents are reviewed and approved by independent institutional review boards, ethics committees and regulatory authorities.

 Dyne believes that participating in clinical trials is the best way for patients to access investigational medicines.
 These carefully controlled, rigorous scientific studies are needed to obtain regulatory approval, which will be critical for enabling the broadest access to treatment for a specific condition.
 Currently, Dyne does not have investigational medicines available through an expanded access program.
 We will continue to assess this as our clinical programs progress.
+For more information on our clinical trials, please visit here.

 Protecting the environment